 Driving Your Own Vehicle

 Most long-term expats buy their own car or motorcycle.
 Having your own vehicle makes it much easier to get around.
-Used car prices in Kampala are reasonable.
+Used car prices in Kampala are pretty reasonable.
 Foreigners are allowed register vehicles in Uganda.

 When buying a car in Uganda, you have to be extremely careful.
 There are lots of con men and scammers.
 People will try to sell you junk cars.
-It’s extremely easy to get ripped off.
+It’s easy to get ripped off.
+If you want to buy a car, it’s best to buy from a friend or acquaintance that you can trust.
+You’re less likely to get scammed this way.

 Cycling